top of page

 Corneal neuralgia is a condition of poorly understood complexity and high challenge.
 It is a severe unrelenting discomfort pain felt in and around the eyes which knocks quality of life sideways.
 Patients experiencing this will usually already have been on a long journey to diagnosis and no doubt realised treatment difficulty.

 This relatively newly recognised condition demands to be respected.
 Maximum clinical attention and patient support are required.
-Carlos Belmonte and Perry Rosenthal first described and carefully considered the existence of this entity between 2007-9.
+Online patient forum concerns were being raised from the early 2000s.
+Carlos Belmonte and Perry Rosenthal first scientifically described and carefully considered the existence of this entity between 2007-9 (in respect, I hereby suggest the name Belmonte-Rosenthal Corneal Neuralgia).
 Patients are often inaccurately diagnosed with ‘dry eye’.
 The scenario goes where there is a disconnect, a disproportionately high level of dry eye symptoms and/or pain which out-weigh minimal if any observed ocular signs.
 So called ‘pain without stain’ is a pointer to the correct diagnosis, a lack of fluorescein dye ocular surface uptake confusing ophthalmologists usually expecting to observe this as a major feature of most cases of dry eye.

 The purpose of pain in evolutionary terms is of course to act as an acute warning system.
 A call to stop, rest and heal.
 Subjective and unpleasant, it is a sensory experience dependent upon complex physiology and with individual thresholds.
 Chronic pain is that which persists, signifying some form of permanent damage which cannot by natural means be repaired or undone.
 Continuing pain is a depressing thought, not easy to escape, relieve or adapt to.
 Neurologists, rheumatologists and oncologists have much more practice experience in this field compared to eye specialists.
 The question arises, within ophthalmic practice, has there been an under-appreciated long-suffering cohort to which we have been impervious?